 Field Safety: Goals & Lightning Procedures

 Due to the number of injuries each year that occur because of unsecured goals, IT’S MANDATORY that you as the referee check to make sure each goal is properly secured.
 If not, then make sure they are secured with sand bags, etc. Make sure that you also secure any unused goals near spectators.
 If you need help, be sure to enlist the help of the coaches, SABR Administrators, parents, etc. If you cannot find something to secure them, then please ask the coaches to call the City at 347-3950.
-If they cannot reach them, then please have the coaches call the Director of Referees or the Age Group Division Representative (see SABR handbook for phone numbers).
+If they cannot reach them, then please have the coaches call the Director of Referees or the Age Group Division Representative.

 It is the responsibility of the coaches to move the goals when advised to do so by the referees.
 Referees should only move goals to adjust the position of the posts on the goal lines.

 Do not allow any game to proceed without the goals properly anchored!

 NOAA, National Weather Service provides some advice on lightning safety:

 Office of Climate, Water, and Weather Services 1325 East West Highway